chris-t-fernando/stock-app/README.md

 ## Building Service Images

-Build each service image from the repository root so that the Docker build context includes the shared `stocklib` package.
+Build each service image from the repository root so that the Docker build context includes the shared `pubsub_wrapper` package.
 When building on ARM hardware, use `buildx` to cross build for the x86 architecture and push the image to your local registry.
 For example, to build and publish the TA service image: